segmentio/segment-docs/src/connections/sources/catalog/libraries/website/shopify/index.md

 You can control how user profile details are sent to Segment via the 'Manage user profile details' section in the Shopify App User Interface.
 ![Screenshot of the Manage user profile details settings section.](images/manage_user_profile_details.png)

-The following user profile details will be sent to Segment as they become available in the user checkout journey.
+The following user profile details are sent to Segment as they become available in the user checkout journey.

 | User profile trait / property name | Description                                                         |
 | ---------------------------------- | ------------------------------------------------------------------- |